ChrisPritchard/go-su-bru/README.md

 Go based su password bruteforcer

-Still a work in progress - running into some sort of ulimit or file handler issue.
+Still a work in progress - various aspects could be improved, but seems to work well

-Currently has a sole dependency on `github.com/creack/pty`
+Unix only, and currently has a sole dependency on `golang.org/x/sys/unix`

 ## Testing